edespino/cloudberry-site/docs/sys-utilities/pg-dump.md

 This option will make no difference if there are no read-write transactions active when `pg_dump` is started.
 If read-write transactions are active, the start of the dump may be delayed for an indeterminate length of time.
 Once running, performance with or without the switch is the same.

-> **Note** Because Cloudberry Database does not support serializable transactions, the `--serializable-deferrable` option has no effect in Cloudberry Database.
+> **Note** Because Apache Cloudberry does not support serializable transactions, the `--serializable-deferrable` option has no effect in Apache Cloudberry.

 **`--table-and-children=<table>`**